Pavankurapati03/EV-Market-Segmentation/README.md

 To replicate the analysis and results of this project, the following requirements are necessary:
 - Python
 - Jupyter Notebook
-- Python libraries: pandas, numpy, matplotlib, seaborn, scikit-learn
+- Python libraries: pandas, numpy, matplotlib, scikit-learn

 ## Datasets
 The following datasets were used for the analysis: